Numigi/odoo-base-addons/automatic_activity_deadlines/README.rst

 Configuration
 -------------
-The only model which inherit mail.activity.mixin and use activity_schedule() to create automated activities is affected
+Only models which inherit mail.activity.mixin and use activity_schedule() to create automated activities are affected.

 Contributors
 ------------